uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

       Creates a table object using the implementation passes an a parameter

-      :tparam TableImpl: The class, containing some table implementation
+      :tparam TableImpl: The class that contains the table's implementation

       Invariants
          | contract ``is_table_impl`` is satisfied